 - If you are a sole proprietor, your business income and expenses should be reported on Schedule C. You’ll be responsible for paying self-employment taxes—such as Social Security and Medicare.

 Partnerships and Corporations:

-- If you have a business partner, you will file as either a partnership or as a corporation.
-A partnership must file an information return, but it does not pay federal income tax.
+- If you have a business partner, you will likely file as either a partnership or as a corporation.
+A partnership must file an information return, but it typically does not pay federal income tax.
 Information returns are tax documents (the most common being Form W-2) that businesses and taxpayers must file to report certain business transactions to the Internal Revenue Service.
-Usually, You use Form K-1 to report partnership and S-corporation income to the federal government.
+Usually, you use Form K-1 to report an individual's share of partnership and S-corporation income to the federal government.

 - Unlike a sole proprietorship or a partnership, a C-corporation is recognized as a separate tax-paying entity for federal tax purposes.
 That means the corporation may be able to take special deductions.
 It also means the profit it earns is taxed at the corporate level, then taxed again on the recipient's tax return if it is distributed as a dividend to shareholders.

-- S-corporations are similar to partnerships in that your income flows through to your personal tax return.
-But they are like C-corporations in that you normally set a salary and withhold payroll taxes at the corporate level.
+- S-corporations are similar to partnerships in that the income typically flows through to your personal tax return.
+But they are like C-corporations in that you normally set a salary and withhold payroll taxes at the corporate level for the owner.
 Some or all of your income may be reported to you on a Form W-2 at the end of the year.

 Get ready for taxes